Research paves the way for hearing impaired to enjoy music

 The University of Leeds in the U.K. is exploring how people with hearing loss experience music in the 'Hearing Aids for Music' research project.

 "People tell us that modern digital hearing aids have proved a revelation because they reveal hitherto 'lost' sounds such as a humming fridge or boiling kettle, yet listening to music is still problematic."

 The information gathered through the Hearing Aids for Music project is hoped to be useful to audiologists and hearing aid manufacturers in improving music listening for the hearing impaired2.

 "Improved access to music using hearing aids will benefit people of all ages, facilitating music education for deaf children and young people, music listening and performance in adulthood, and continued musical engagement into old age," said Dr Harriet Crook, a specialist in the neuroscience of music perception at the Royal Hallamshire Hospital.2

-If you're interested in learning more about preserving your hearing, click here or call 1300 308 125 to book a FREE check-up with your local HEARINGLife clinic.
+If you're interested in learning more about preserving your hearing, click here or call 1300 308 125 to book a no cost* check-up with your local HEARINGLife clinic.

 1Australian Network on Disability, Stats and Facts.
 Accessed August 7, 2015.
 Available here.

 2University of Leeds, Research aims to improve access to music for people using hearing aids.
 Accessed August 7, 2015.
 Available here.